JohnReedLOL/How-to-prep-for-the-programmer-job-interview/README.md

 If you are having a hard time actually getting interviews, consider sprucing up your LinkedIn, perhaps by [doing what this guy did](https://www.reddit.com/r/csMajors/comments/1564sfs/did_my_google_interview_today/jsyaatr?utm_source=share&utm_medium=android_app&utm_name=androidcss&utm_term=1&utm_content=2).
 Also, make sure your resume is ATS (Applicant Tracking System) friendly, there are ATS friendly resume generators online that use templates.
 To keep spam off my main email and phone I like to put a second email and Google Voice phone number (that sends calls and texts to the Google Voice app on my phone) on my resume.
 Watch out for scammers online and make sure to interview actual future coworkers before accepting any job.
 If your future coworkers say things like "everybody here works at least 10 hours a day" or "the contracting company pays us to pretend to work for months at a time" that's a big red flag.

-For some more resources/info related to being tech job ready I also wrote this: https://www.reddit.com/r/csMajors/comments/13pwugo/comment/jlejjym/?utm_source=share&utm_medium=web2x&context=3 .
-If you want to learn the basics that are covered in a computer science degree, I made a video on those at https://youtu.be/BTeJC6PI6Hw?feature=shared , there's additional info that I forgot to mention in the description.
+For some more resources/info related to being tech job ready I also wrote this: https://www.reddit.com/r/csMajors/comments/13pwugo/comment/jlejjym/?utm_source=share&utm_medium=web2x&context=3

+For some reason I keep getting an error when I try to edit the post, but here's one last resource: https://www.tiktok.com/t/ZT8YT3151/

 But yeah, that's how I'd prep to get a programmer job.